MIT via community college? Transfer students find a new path to a degree.

 - Deep Read ( 6 Min. )

-Chase Kuhleman is a a senior at Cornell University in New York majoring in applied economics and management.
+Chase Kuhleman is a senior at Cornell University in New York majoring in applied economics and management.
 He plans to apply to Cornell’s law school next year.

 His post-high school education started online at Delaware County Community College, just outside of Philadelphia.
 He got a 4.0 GPA after his first semester and was recruited to join the Transfer Scholars Network, a program that helps students get into top-tier schools.
 Since the program’s debut in 2021, 32 students have been accepted by 16 partner schools, including the Massachusetts Institute of Technology, Yale, and Princeton.
 Some 600 students have been accepted and mentored by the network.